Sign In / Sign Out

 - Map and Locations

-Utilizing the nationally recognized Communication Assessment Learning Lab, this program trains and prepares students for in-depth study into what contributes to (and detracts from) effective human communication, recognizing that the art of communication is far more nuanced than simple speaking and writing prowess.
+The curriculum provides an extensive understanding of the practical, theoretical and professional nuances of today's field of communication.
+Utilizing the nationally recognized CommLabASU, students perform in-depth study of what contributes to and detracts from effective human communication, recognizing that the art of communication is far more nuanced than simple speaking and writing prowess.

 New College of Interdisciplinary Arts & Sciences